Guanzhou-Ke/Knowledge-Bridger/README.md

 ```

 2. Install Vllm.
 (We really recommand using a new envrionment to install vllm to address packages conflict to our env.
-Becuase we only need a OpenAI-Style API server to work with our framework.)
+Becuase we only need a OpenAI-Style API server to support our framework.)

 ```
 pip install vllm==v0.6.4.post1